 Inspect the battery strap and battery periodically for any visible damage.

-THE MOST IMPORTANT THING TO REMEMBER IS: IF YOU ARE NOT USING THE BATTERY, IT SHOULD BE LEFT ON CHARGE, OR ONLY STORED IF FULLY CHARGED.
+THE MOST IMPORTANT THING TO REMEMBER IS: IF YOU ARE NOT USING THE BATTERY, IT SHOULD BE LEFT ON CHARGE AND ONLY STORED IF FULLY CHARGED.

 NEVER LEAVE CHARGER LEADS ATTACHED TO A BATTERY IF THE CHARGER IS SWITCHED OFF.

 The above advice is from Golf Glider, based upon using the appropriate charger that they supply with their equipment.
 We always advise buying a quality charger.
 It will last longer and so will your batteries.
 A lower specification charger will need longer to charge and may never fully recharge a discharged battery.

 In the event of a battery failure the manufacturers will usually be able to identify the reason as battery cells have a “memory” showing past use of charging history.
 It is often possible for them to resurrect a non-responding battery using their specialised equipment.

-There are some cheap and / or inferior chargers on the market, often supplied with equipment from the Far East and often sold with fake Torberrys / Powerpoles® fitted.
+There are many cheap and / or inferior chargers on the market, often supplied with equipment from the Far East and often sold with fake Torberrys / Powerpoles® fitted.
 The fake connectors often fail in use due to incorrect material being used in their manufacture or the batteries fail quickly due to inadequate charging.
 Genuine Torberry / Anderson connectors, properly-fitted with the correct size cable should not get so hot during normal use that they cannot be easily handled.

 Some more-technical information

-All lead acid batteries self discharge whilst in storage and if they are stored in a discharged condition for an extended period of time a layer of lead sulphate will be formed on the negative plates.
+All lead acid batteries self discharge whilst in storage and if they are stored in a discharged condition for an extended period of time form a layer of lead sulphate on the negative plates.
 This phenomenon is referred to as “sulphation”.
 Since lead sulphate is an insulator, it has a direct detrimental effect on charge acceptance.
 As storage time is extended the degree of sulphation becomes more advanced and charge acceptance is further reduced.